The Critical Role of DHA in Brain Evolution and Human Health: A Comprehensive Review

 Introduction

 The story of human evolution is intrinsically linked to the development of our complex brain.
 At the forefront of this narrative is docosahexaenoic acid (DHA), an omega-3 fatty acid that has played a pivotal role in shaping our cognitive abilities.
-Professor Michael Crawford, a pioneering researcher in this field, has dedicated over six decades to unraveling the intricate relationship between DHA, brain evolution, and human health.
+Professor Michael Crawford, a pioneering researcher in this field, has dedicated over six decades to unraveling the intricate relationship between DHA, brain development & evolution, and human health.
 This comprehensive review delves into Professor Crawford's groundbreaking work and its far-reaching implications for our understanding of human cognitive development, modern health challenges, and potential solutions for a sustainable future.

 And if you were wondering, yes, women who eat more DHA during pregnancy have smarter babies.